wistia/wistia-open-docs/_posts/updating-your-embeds.md

 **If you have a video on your website that looks like [the one above](#updating_embeds_created_before_2012) (and an embed code to match), your video will stop generating stats on December 10th, 2015** to make way for new & improved stats functionality.
 But fear not, your videos' historical stats will always be available, and you can continue generating _new_ stats by updating your embed codes.
 Here's how:

-1. Identify the embeds you need to update.
+### Step 1.
+Identify the embeds you need to update.

 If you only have a few Wistia videos embedded, you may know which videos they are already just by looking at them.

+If you don't know which videos to update off the top of your head, there are a few things you can do:

-If you're not sure, check out the list attached to the email you received from support@wistia.com with the subject "An Important Update About Your Wistia Embeds."
-If you're having trouble identifying the videos you need to update, please contact our support team.
+1. If you received an email from support@wistia.com with the subject _"[Action needed] An Important Update About Your Wistia Embeds"_, check out the attachment in that email.
+The attached list should include most (if not all) of your affected embeds.
+Didn't receive such an email?
+No worries!
+There's another way to find the embeds 👇.
+2. Go to the Trends section in your account (found under the Stats menu), and check to see which of your Wistia videos have been played recently.
+When you click into the stats page for a specific video, you can export the video's stats to a CSV file which will include the URLs of all the pages the video is embedded on.
+Here's a guide with more info on how to get that data: [Exporting Analytics Data](http://wistia.com/doc/embedded-video-analytics#exporting_analytics_data).
+Once you have those URLs, you can check them to see if the embed code is outdated – that is, if it looks like the video at the top of this page.

+### Step 2.
+Generate new embed codes.

-2. On each page, you will need to replace the existing embed code with a _new_ embed code for that video from your Wistia account.
+On each page with an old embed code, you will need to replace the existing embed code with a _new_ embed code for that video from your Wistia account.
 Find each video in your account, and then [generate an embed code]({{ '/embedding' | post_url }}) for each one.
 Once those new embed codes are on your website, your videos will all be ready to go.

-Nice job!
+### Step 3.
+Celebrate!
+Or, contact us and then celebrate shortly thereafter.

+If you were able to get those embeds updated without much trouble, there's nothing left to do but dance.
+Your videos are now ready for the wonderful functionality that the future will hold.

+If things didn't go smoothly though, please let us know.
+We're ready to help at support@wistia.com.

 ## Keeping E-v1.js up to date